Denis Cheryshev: Real Madrid

 Cheryshev joined Real Madrid in 2002, and completed his formative years in their academy.
 Still a junior, he appeared in nine Segunda División games with Real Madrid Castilla during the 2008–09 season; it was also during this time he formed a long-lasting friendship with future Spanish national team player Nacho.

 Over the next two years, Cheryshev played 61 matches and scored 11 goals for the reserve side.
-He was an important attacking unit as the latter campaign ended in promotion to Segunda División, after a five-year absence.
+He was an important attacking unit as the latter campaign ended in promotion to Segunda División after a five-year absence.

-Cheryshev made his debut in division two on 17 August 2012, playing the full 90 minutes in a 1–2 away loss against Villarreal CF. On 27 November, he played his official game with the first team, in a 3–0 home win (7–1 on aggregate) over CD Alcoyano in the round of 32 of the Copa del Rey.
+Cheryshev made his debut in division two on 17 August 2012, playing the full 90 minutes of the 2–1 away loss against Villarreal.
+On 27 November, he played his official game with the first team, in a 3–0 home win (7–1 on aggregate) over Alcoyano in the round of 32 of the Copa del Rey.

-In September 2013, Cheryshev was loaned to fellow league club Sevilla FC for the remainder of the campaign with the possibility of a permanent deal.
+In September 2013, Cheryshev was loaned to fellow top-tier Sevilla for the remainder of the campaign with the possibility of a permanent deal.
 As a result of persistent injury concerns, he made only four league appearances and the Andalusians opted not to exercise the option, with the player joining Villarreal on loan for 2014–15 instead.

-Cheryshev scored on his debut for Villarreal on 24 August 2014, netting the second goal in a 2–0 win at Levante UD.
+Cheryshev scored on his debut for Villarreal on 24 August 2014, netting the second goal in a 2–0 win at Levante.
 Having recovered from the injuries which plighted his time at his previous team, he thrived at El Madrigal and netted seven times from 40 appearances in all competitions.

-Returned to the Santiago Bernabéu Stadium, Cheryshev made top flight debut for Real Madrid on 19 September 2015, playing 13 minutes in a 1–0 defeat of Granada CF. He scored his first competitive goal for them on 2 December, featuring 45 minutes in a 3–1 away victory over Cádiz CF in the Spanish Cup's round of 32.
-However, his appearance in the match drew controversy as he was ineligible for selection after having collected three yellow cards in the previous edition of the tournament, and resulted in Real Madrid being expelled from the tournament.
-President Florentino Pérez claimed that the Royal Spanish Football Federation had not informed the club that the player was suspended and challenged the action taken against the team, though he was unsuccessful.
+Returned to the Santiago Bernabéu Stadium, Cheryshev made his debut in the top flight for Real Madrid on 19 September 2015, playing 13 minutes in the 1–0 defeat of Granada.
+He scored his first competitive goal for them on 2 December, featuring 45 minutes in a 3–1 away victory over Cádiz in the Spanish Cup's round of 32.
+However, his appearance in the match drew controversy as he was ineligible for selection after having collected three yellow cards in the previous edition of the tournament, and resulted in Real Madrid being expelled from the tournament; president Florentino Pérez claimed that the Royal Spanish Football Federation had not informed the club that the player was suspended and challenged the action taken against the team, though he was unsuccessful.

-On 1 February 2016, Cheryshev was loaned to Valencia CF until June.
-He made his debut two days later, coming on as a second-half substitute in 7–0 away loss against FC Barcelona in the semi-finals of the domestic cup.
-He scored his first and only goal on 13 February, when he headed home in a 2–1 win over RCD Espanyol at the Mestalla Stadium.
+On 1 February 2016, Cheryshev was loaned to Valencia until June.
+He made his debut two days later, coming on as a second-half substitute in a 7–0 away loss against Barcelona in the semi-finals of the domestic cup.
+He scored his only goal on 13 February, when he headed home in a 2–1 win over Espanyol at the Mestalla Stadium.

 Villarreal

 On 15 June 2016, Cheryshev returned to Villarreal on a permanent deal where he signed a contract until 2021.
-On 14 August 2018 he returned to Valencia on loan, scoring twice during the season to help to a fourth-place finish.
+On 14 August 2018, he returned to Valencia on loan, scoring twice during the season to help to a fourth-place finish.